 - Meet with a career counselor to brainstorm job search strategies for your field and create an individualized job search plan.

-- Finalize your resume and bring it to Career Services to have it reviewed.
+- Continue to perfect your resume and cover letter bring it to Career Services to have it reviewed.

 - Talk with individuals (professors, current or previous employers, mentors) who will serve as your references and give them a copy of your resume.